VAMSHREEKA/CODTECH-Task-1/README.md

 3. **Build a Responsive and User-Friendly Interface:**
    - Ensure the website is accessible and easy to navigate on all devices.

-4. **Practice Front-End Development Skills:**
-   - Improve skills in HTML, CSS, and JavaScript by developing a real-world, interactive website.

-5. **Enhance Problem-Solving Abilities:**
-   - Address challenges related to design, user interaction, and optimizing the website’s performance.

 ---

 ### Technology Used: